-Raising capital in biotech is a high-stakes process.
-Investors are cautious, the science is complex, and the path to revenue is long and uncertain.
-Tough investor questions are inevitable.
-How you answer them can make the difference between closing your round or walking away empty-handed.
+Raising capital in biotech is a high-stakes game.
+Investors are cautious, the science is complex, and the road to revenue is long and full of uncertainty.
+Tough questions are guaranteed—and how you answer them often decides whether you close the round or walk away with nothing.

-This guide will help biotech founders prepare for, navigate, and confidently respond to the most challenging investor questions, building trust and credibility along the way.
+This guide is designed to help biotech founders prepare for, navigate, and confidently respond to the hardest investor questions, so you can build credibility, reduce doubt, and move your round over the finish line.

 Why Investors Ask Tough Questions